ARMOR GAMES STUDIOS

 We then manage all PR outreach on behalf of Armor Games Studios – coordinating game announcements, hands-on previews, interviews, reviews, influencer coverage and more – timing our media beats with key moments in each games’ marketing cycle for maximum impact.

-During our almost-two-years working with Armor, we’ve been privileged to work on a slew of fantastic games, created by some of the most inventive developers working within the indie scene.
+During more than two years working with Armor, we’ve been privileged to work on a slew of fantastic games, created by some of the most inventive developers working within the indie scene.
 From Nauticrawl (a critically acclaimed roguelike puzzle box set in a hostile alien world), to ITTA (a bullet-hell shooter that bravely tackles topics such as grief, loss and redemption), to Soda Dungeon 2 (a laid-back dungeon-crawler with more than 2,500 glowing Steam reviews), Armor’s roster of titles underpins their desire to be an ambitious, forward-thinking and courageous publisher that trusts in its developers’ creativity.

 Across these projects, our work has involved not just core PR but also creative and strategic input – including release scheduling consultation, feedback on trailers and promotional artwork, writing and editing promotional copy, and more.